xerolinux/XeroWiki/docs/scripts.md

 ### Final words

-That’s it, boys and girls, we’ve officially brought XeroLinux back from the ashes! 🎉 The rest is in your capable hands now.
+That’s it, boys and girls, we’ve successfully installed our system! 🎉 The rest is in your capable hands now.
 Dive into the toolkit, poke around, and see if there’s anything that catches your fancy.
 Who knows—you might even stumble upon something that’ll make your setup sing!
 Just don’t blame me if you get lost in the endless sea of tweaks and options—consider it part of the adventure.

 😄 Happy tinkering! 😄